Heisenberg scaling in optical magnetometry with measurement-induced correlations as a quantum resource: Semiclassical model

-Note that we refer here to the derivative in a fixed rotated measurement basis specified by $\overline \theta$, as otherwise the derivative would exactly vanish because of the defining property $ {\overline n}_{\text{rot}, \text{x} }={\overline n}_{\text{rot}, \text{y} }$.
+Note that we refer here to the derivative in a fixed rotated measurement basis specified by $\overline \theta$, as otherwise the derivative would exactly vanish because of the defining property $ {\overline n}_{\text{rot}, \text{1} }={\overline n}_{\text{rot}, \text{2} }$.
 The last term in Eq.~\eqref{eq:derivativePhotonDifference} describes photon absorption, and is vanishingly small for off-resonant measurements in an optical magnetometer.
-We note that Eq.~\eqref{eq:derivativePhotonDifference} is equivalent to Eq.~\eqref{eq:signalSemiclassical} when using the integral form of the coefficients and the fact that $N = \rho_A \mathcal A z $.

-To estimate the signal-to-noise ratio $\mathcal S_X^{(n_{\text{rot},-})}$, we must evaluate the noise of $ \hat n_{-} $.
-Using the close relation to the semiclassical treatment in Ref.~\cite{Engelhardt2025}, the noise can be evaluated using the following flow equation for the covariance matrix in the rotated measurement frame
+To estimate the SNR $\mathcal S_X^{(n_{-})}$, we must evaluate the noise of $ \hat n_{\text{rot},-} $.
+Using the close relation to the semiclassical treatment in Ref.~\cite{Engelhardt2025}, the noise can be evaluated using the following flow equation for the covariance matrix in the measurement basis rotated by $\overline \theta$:

 where $\hat {\boldsymbol \Xi } = \hat \sigma_{\text{z}} + i\sigma_{\text{y} } $.
 To proceed, we make the following assumption for the phase-space matrix and the diffusion matrix

 which is fulfilled for an off-resonant probe field (see also Sec.~\ref{sec:analyticalCalculations}).